-There is only one chance at Supreme Court for bail unless you can show further grounds for bail app
+There is only one chance to apply to the Supreme Court for bail unless you can show further grounds for bail app

 How do I get my bail posting/property back?

-- Go to the registry of the court where the case was finalized, obtain your “bail refund letter” and send or fax to Supreme Court bail matters counter
+- Go to the registry of the court where the case was finalized, then obtaining your “bail refund letter” and sending or faxing to Supreme Court bail matters counter

 - Go to supreme court with the original receipt for your money/property, bring 2 forms of id with signature